ssbc/private-group-spec/README.md

 The fundamentals of this spec are:

-1. uses box2 for encryption of content
+1. uses _envelope_ for encryption of content
 2. has group_ids which are safe to share publicly
 3. adding people to the group is done with group's knowledge
 4. supports disclosing of message content
     - **but this leaks info about the group** (peak at other messages / authors)

-## box2 encryption in scuttlebutt
+## envelope encryption in scuttlebutt

-In adition to the box2-spec, there are some scuttlebutt-specific specifications
+In adition to the envelope-spec, there are some scuttlebutt-specific specifications

 [See spec here](./encryption/README.md)